agaradi1018/mastermind/README.md

 /MasterMind/MasterMind/bin/Debug/MasterMind.exe
 ```
 * This should start the application and open a console.
 The user will be able to give their input from the console and view the result output.

+## Testing

+* The application is tested using unit test cases in file MasterMindProjTests.cs

 ## Deployment